chipjarred/Async/README.md

 The implementation of `async` in this package, differs from GCD's native `async` and `asyncAfter` methods in two ways.
 The first is that it returns a `Future`, and the second is that there are global free function variants that use a default concurrent `DispatchQueue`, in addition to methods on `DispatchQueue` itself.

-When you call `async`, it schedules your closure for execution, like GCD's native `async`, but it also immediately returns a `Future` for the value your closure will return, or the error it will throw.
+When you call `async`, it schedules your closure for execution, using GCD's native `async`, but it also immediately returns a `Future` for the value your closure will return, or the error it will throw.
 You can hold on to this `Future` as a means for querying for your closure's eventual result, or you can use it to attach handlers... or both.
 The two ways of using it can be used together, if that makes sense for your application.

 #### `Future` handler attachment

+##### `.onSuccess` and `.onFailure`
 As a basic example, let's say we have a long-running function, `foo() throws -> Int`.
 We can schedule `foo` with `async`, and attach handlers to the returned `Future` like so:

     async { return try foo() }.onSuccess {